Lawyer for Car Accidents Caused by Prescription Drugs

 Side effects may vary based on the type of medication and what other medications are being taken with it.
-Herbal supplements can also create side effects when interacting with a prescription or over-the-counter medications.
+Herbal supplements can also create side effects when interacting with prescription or over-the-counter medications.

-Drivers’ reactions to medications may change over time, especially if they quit taking a drug for a period then go back to it.
+Drivers’ reactions to medications may change over time, especially if they quit taking a drug for a period and then go back to it.
 As people get older, they may find that they have stronger reactions to certain drugs that once caused little to no side effects.
 Drinking alcohol may also increase the side effects of many prescription and over-the-counter drugs.